If you have a complaint:

 - advice about how to avoid similar behaviours that led to the complaint

 - caution about the College’s expectations to meet standards of professional practice

 - an undertaking and agreement for the member to limit his or her practice or to take further education and/or supervision

 - suspension from the College pending satisfactory completion of conditions outlined in the undertaking and agreement

 3. When our investigation reveals that a member has broken a criminal law, we immediately report this to the President of the Executive Council of the College and to the Deputy Minister of Justice.
 Criminal charges may then be laid.
 Should this occur, we cease our investigation until the charges have been dealt with in a court of law.
 The investigation will then be reopened.

 4. Following an investigation, some complaints, as a result of their very serious nature, are automatically forwarded to the Discipline Committee for a formal hearing.
-Other times, the PCC may recommend a formal disciplinary hearing when alternate dispute resolution has failed or when the member has been unsuccessful in following through with proposed interventions or remedial actions.
+Other times, the PCC may recommend a formal disciplinary hearing when an alternate dispute resolution has failed, or, when the complainant and/or member refuses a resolution, or, when the member has been unsuccessful in following through with proposed interventions or remedial actions.
 When a member has been found guilty in a disciplinary hearing, an order of the Discipline Committee’s decision is forwarded to the complainant, member, and the College’s Executive Council.
 The order may also be published and/or broadcast, as disciplinary hearings are open to the public.
 Members are entitled to appeal the findings of the Discipline Committee, either through the College’s Executive Council or Court of Queen’s Bench.